Fnatic: History

-The organisation was founded on 23 July 2004 by Sam Mathews and Anne Mathews.
-After playing several years for Fnatic, Patrik "cArn" Sättermon, a Counter-Strike player, became the chief gaming officer of Fnatic in 2012.
-Wouter Sleijffers replaced Anne Mathews as CEO in 2015, whilst Sam Mathews is the board chairman.
+The organisation was founded on 23 July 2004 by Sam Mathews and Anne Mathews..
+After playing on Fnatic's Counter-Strike team for several years, Patrik "cArn" Sättermon became the chief gaming officer of Fnatic in 2012.
+Wouter Sleijffers replaced Anne Mathews as CEO in 2015, while Sam Mathews is the board chairman.

 Between 2008 and 2009, Fnatic was sponsored by MSI and SteelSeries, spurring a temporary name change to FnaticMSI.
 On 1 June 2011, Fnatic partnered with EIZO to launch their gaming monitors into the market.

 In 2006, Fnatic acquired a World of Warcraft team, Fnatic.
 WoW.
 Returning to represent Fnatic in the World of Warcraft 3v3 community was players TooGood, Vo0, and Ztrider.
 The Fnatic.
 WoW division won top finishes in events including BlizzCon, Intel Extreme Masters (IEM) and Major League Gaming (MLG).

 In 2007, Fnatic acquired a DotA team, Fnatic.
 DotA, represented by Ritter "Ritter" Rusli, Romi "melen" Gunawan, Ariyanto "Lakuci" Sony, Sugiarto "BaHaMuT" Cahyadi, Jeffry "Neo" Lu.
 They were formerly known as XcN DotA.

 In 2008, Fnatic picked up a new DotA team with a roster of Edvin "Kwom" Börjesson, Jonathan "Loda" Berg, Rasmus "Misery" Berth, Rene "Kebap-" Werner, and Aringazin "Aidar" Aidar.

 In 2010 FnaticMSI.HoN was restructured with a roster of Johan "N0tail" Sundstein, Kalle "Trixi" Saarinen, Henrik "Freshpro" Hansen, Jascha "Nova" Markuse, and Tal "Fly" Aizik.

 In January 2012, Fnatic took on RaidCall as a sponsor.
 With the new title sponsor, Fnatic expanded into South Korea and became the first non-Korean esports team to acquire a professional gaming house in Seoul.

 In 2012, Fnatic picked up the former GamersLeague Dota 2 team in order to compete with other top teams.
 The team placed fourth in ESWC, but soon after, the team parted ways with Fnatic.

-In August 2014, Fnatic announced that it had partnered with Luke Millanta to produce a number of Counter Strike: Global Offensive weapon finishes.
+In August 2014, Fnatic partnered with Luke Millanta to create a collection of cosmetic Counter Strike: Global Offensive weapon skins.

 In 2015, Fnatic announced a return to Dota 2, acquiring and sponsoring Team Malaysia.

 On 1 October 2015 sports betting website Dafabet became a sponsor of Fnatic.